aarondoet/aarondoet.github.io/Discord/Bots/l0c4lb0t/scripts.md

 - `onVoiceChannelDeleted` - fires when a voice channel gets deleted
 - `onRoleCreated` - fires when a role gets created
 - `onRoleDeleted` - fires when a role gets deleted

+# Parameters

+Most functions take parameters to execute something based on them.
+The parameter you give has to exactly match the requirements.
+The following list shows you what certain parameters expect.
+If multiple channels/roles/... match the input it takes the first one it finds.
+- `channel` has to be a channel.
+It takes channels by their id, their name and their mention (`<#channelid>`).
+- `user` has to be a user.
+That can be the user id, the user tag (`username#0000`) or the user mention (`<@userid>`).
+- `role` has to be a role, which can be the role's id or the role's name.

 # Functions